TechWiz-3/newYearResolutionBot/README.md

 `/cleargoals id`
 *Deletes all goals and reminders or deletes a specific goal and preserves reminders.*

-## Tools
+## Setup & Tools
-*The file `sqlConfig.py` contains the queries for the three database tables used for the bot.*
+*The file `sqlConfig.py` contains the queries to create the three database tables used by the bot.*

+`2022_Goals` is used for storing each users goals as well as their user ID and name, in the future it will also store the server ID of which the command was invoked in.

+`reminders` stores the uername and how often (in days) the user wishes to be reminded.

+`nextDateReminder` stores the next date each user should be reminded on.